Photo of Michael Kranzlein

 About Me

-For the past couple of years as a Fritz Family Fellow, my work has focused on the language of legal interpretation.
-My dissertation follows this thread—it's about the metalinguistic functions of language written by the justices of the U.S. Supreme Court, with a particular focus on calibration and domain adaptation for legal language.
+For the past couple of years, including as a Fritz Family Fellow, my work has focused on the language of legal interpretation.
+My dissertation follows this thread, exploring the relationship of metalanguage to statutory interpretation in the writings of the U.S. Supreme Court.
+It also proposes methods for using transformer-based models trained on limited annotations to facilitate diachronic analyses of legal text.

 I hold undergraduate degrees in Computer Science and French from Belmont University and an M.S. in Computer Science from Kennesaw State University.